merondun/puzzler/README.md

 This singularity / apptainer `.sif` container can be pulled from `singularity pull --arch amd64 library://merondun/default/puzzler:latest`

+Please note that both `puzzler_asm` and `puzzler_post` are written for SLURM architecture, so you may want to modify the resource and limits accordingly (they are simply .sh files).
+You will also need to ensure that apptainer/singularity is available, e.g. `module load apptainer`, which is currently embedded in the scripts.

 The (large, ~4Gb) container contains many common tools including [hifiasm v0.20.0-r639](https://github.com/chhylp123/hifiasm), [purge_dups v1.2.5](https://github.com/dfguan/purge_dups), [gfatools v0.4-r214-dirty](https://github.com/lh3/gfatools), [minimap2 v2.28-r1209](https://github.com/lh3/minimap2), [samblaster v0.1.26](https://github.com/GregoryFaust/samblaster), [samtools v1.18](https://github.com/samtools/samtools), [bwa v0.7.18-r1243-dirty](https://bio-bwa.sourceforge.net/), and [HapHiC v1.0.6](https://github.com/zengxiaofei/HapHiC).
 It contains a lot of useful assembly and phasing tools, as I also use this for tools in development and as a 'stable' back-up for software compatability.

 As a last resort, you can create a conda environment from the `environment.yml` file in `/apptainer/`, and install [HapHiC](https://github.com/zengxiaofei/HapHiC).